Hogwarts Legacy - Review

 Before moving on to the version differences, two more things.
 If you wanted to you could play the entire game in one go without ever seeing a single menu.
 Make it really feel like you´re playing through a long, very long, movie.
 I appreciate that.
 The soundtrack?
 It's good.
 The composition is simple, yet compelling.
 It's a powerful, orchestral score, that evokes a sense of adventure and perfectly fits the name 'Uncharted'.

 Lastly: version differences.
-The version I played here, the one found in the Nathan Drake collection for the PS4, is the updated and enhanced one.
+The version I played here, the one found in the Nathan Drake Collection for the PS4, is the updated and enhanced one.
 The graphics and performance have been touched up.
 Textures have been improved and things look sharper.
 It´s not on the level of an actual PS4 title but it's still a noteworthy improvement.
 The environment looks good.
 The character animations and facial expressions of the characters stand out, especially for the time it was released in.
 Performance wise the game now takes advantage of the PS4 to feature faster load times and all such jazz.

 Aside from the graphics and the performance.
 Certain gameplay elements have also been altered so it falls better in line with its sequels.
 Think of stuff like remapping the buttons so that the control scheme is the same across all three games in the collection.
 Not everything is made better by these changes but certainly makes this the definitive version, without a doubt.
 I don't even want to think what my experience would've been like if I had played the PS3 version with its controls!